JehanRodrigo/JehanRodrigo/README.md

 - 🔭 I’m currently working on **Vprofile project**

-- 🌱 I’m currently learning **React.js, Next.js, Tailwind.css, Docker, Kubernetes**
+- 🌱 I’m currently learning **React.js, Next.js, Tailwind.css, Python, Docker**

 - 👯 I’m looking to collaborate on **a Real World Application**

-- 🤝 I’m looking for help with **DevOps Engineering**
+- 🤝 I’m looking for help with **DevOps Engineering, AI/ML and Fullstack Development**

 - 👨‍💻 All of my projects are available at [jehanrodrigo.me](https://jehanrodrigo.me)